CERN/TIGRE/Frontispiece/pCT_INSTRUCTIONS.md

 ## Introduction

-Cuda code and Matlab top layer to create optimized proton radiographs based on the method of [Collins-Fekete](https://doi.org/10.1088/0031-9155/61/23/8232).
+Cuda code and Matlab top layer to create optimized proton radiographies based on the method of [Collins-Fekete](https://doi.org/10.1088/0031-9155/61/23/8232).
 The radiograpies obtained from the code extension are intended to be used as pre-processing step before using the reconstruction algorithms implemented in TIGRE to do a full pCT reconstruction.
 However, the the code could be also used as stand-alone tool for optimized proton radiograpies only.